How to Legally Terminate an Employee with Grace

 Need help onboarding international talent?

-Bring up your concerns with the employee early
+Bring up your concerns with the employee early in a performance evaluation

 Ask about blockers in and outside of work